raspberrypilearning/blender-snowman/en/step_5.md

 ![Rotate the nose](images/blender-rotate-nose-tool.png)

-Select the curve (red, blue or green) that will allow you to rotate in the proper direction and use that curve to rotate the nose.
+Use the curve (red, blue or green) that will allow you to rotate in the direction you want to rotate the nose.
 For example:

 ![Rotate the nose](images/blender-rotate-cone-1.png)